Anthony Rizzo Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 12th in MLB.
+- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 16th in MLB.

-- The Rays have a 2.87 team ERA that ranks first across all MLB pitching staffs.
+- The Rays' 2.91 team ERA ranks first across all MLB pitching staffs.

-- Rays pitchers combine to give up the first-fewest home runs in baseball (20 total, 0.6 per game).
+- The Rays give up the first-fewest home runs in baseball (21 total, 0.6 per game).

-- Chirinos will make his first start of the season for the Rays.
+- Rasmussen makes the start for the Rays, his seventh of the season.
+He is 3-2 with a 3.66 ERA and 34 strikeouts through 32 2/3 innings pitched.

-- The 29-year-old right-hander has appeared out of the bullpen four times this season.
+- In his last time out on Sunday against the Chicago White Sox, the righty went five innings, allowing three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.